vitaminsafety/Vitamin-D/README.md

 Much larger amounts, up to 2500 µg "100000 IU", have shown no toxicity if restricted to 1 occasion per 4 month or daily for a single period of 4 days

+########################

+In adults, a daily vitamin D dose of 250 µg/day "10000 IU" (range 234-275 µg/day) was considered to reflect a no observed adverse effect level (NOAEL).
+This value was based on only two studies of short duration (up to five months) in small samples of healthy young men with minimal sun exposure.
+To take into account the uncertainties associated with this value, an uncertainty factor of 2.5 was chosen, and the UL was established at 100 µg/day "4000 IU".
+It was considered that the UL of 100 µg/day "4000 IU" for adults also applies to pregnant and lactating women.
+This UL is supported by two studies in pregnant and lactating women, both using doses of vitamin D2 or D3 up to 100 µg/day for several weeks to months, which did not report adverse events for either the mothers or their offspring.

 *Vitamin D	= IE(IU)